JulianBiermann/nest-mongoose/README.md

 ```
 **Figure 1.2: Module configuration**

-Now we can inject the model into components and use the inner mongoose model to query and write data (Figure **1.3**).
+Now we can inject the model into components and use the inner mongoose model to query and write data via mongoose (Figure **1.3**).

 ```typescript
 import {Component, Inject} from '@nestjs/common';